Campus-Wide TA Awards

 The UW-Madison Campus-Wide TA Awards recognize the outstanding work of UW-Madison teaching assistants.
 This document contains information about the award categories, eligibility requirements, nomination materials, and nomination procedures.

-The deadline to make 2020-2021 Campus-Wide TA Award nominations is Monday, November 9, 2020.
+The deadline to make 2021-2022 Campus-Wide TA Award nominations has yet to be announced.
 To make a nomination, submit a Nomination Form along with a PDF of Supplemental Materials (described below).